ar-io/ar-io-node/docs/linux-setup.md

 ## Install the Node

 - Navigate to the desired installation location:
-    - NOTE: Your database of Arweave Transaction Headers will be created in the project directory, not Docker.
+    - **NOTE**: Your database of Arweave Transaction Headers will be created in the project directory, not Docker.
 So, if you are using an external hard drive to turn an old machine into a node, install the node directly to that external drive.

 - Clone the ar-io-node repository and navigate into it:
     ```